Popular Music Performance

 Availability & Details

-Five GCSEs at Grade 4 or above including English Language and Mathematics, as well as an audition that requires you to demonstrate that you are advance enough on your instrument/ voice to start rehearsing with a band.
+Five GCSEs at Grade 4 or above including English Language and Mathematics, as well as an audition that requires you to demonstrate that you are advanced enough on your instrument/voice to start rehearsing with a band.

 You will be continually assessed on Pass, Merit and Distinction criteria in all the units on the course.
 Much of the work is practical in nature but written assignments are required to support this.
 There is no final examination.